 Now I understand: only I ask what authority the word gives to your acts.

-It must be done! it must be done!{pb 227}
+It must be done! it must be done!

+{227}

 At last then I understand you; I forgive you, and I pray for you.

 Meanwhile, I obey the word in recognizing those who have the rule over us; and I do not pretend to do that which you are pretending to do, without even being agreed amongst yourselves on what the word has said as to this subject, without even being agreed as to whether what it says about it has any authority.

 Although they may have not been named, I can recognize those who do a good work, and I would even recognize them in their work, although they had entered thereon irregularly, and although the pretension of reconstituting the Church places them in a position which we cannot recognize as belonging to them.